4 steps to buying a property in Mallorca

 Fancy owning a property in Mallorca?
 As a foreigner, these are the 4 things that you'll need to consider.

 So you’ve decided to go for it, you’re not just buying any property in the Mediterranean, but one on the beautiful island of Mallorca.
-Perhaps you’re moving to the city of Palma de Mallorca, having fallen in love with the Old Town and its historical architecture and cobbled streets.
-Or perhaps you’re done with working and are looking to retire somewhere near the coast, the ports of Puerto Pollensa, Port Andratx and Port Sóller promise a luxury life of beautiful views and cosmopolitan community.
+Perhaps you’re bought a home in the city of Palma de Mallorca, having fallen in love with the Old Town and its historical architecture and cobbled streets.
+Or perhaps you’re done with working and are looking to retire somewhere near the coast, the ports of Puerto Pollensa, Port Andratx and Port Sóller promise a luxury life of beautiful views and a cosmopolitan community.

 See more below for our top tips for buying a property in Mallorca as well a few of our recommended lawyers and mortgage providers.
 They will help you get the property of your dreams and start living the Mediterranean lifestyle you’ve been waiting for.